Santa Clara County Office of Education Teacher Fair Tips

 - Candidates who have at least one year of experience in a teaching intern program holding an Internship Credential

-- If you do not yet have your credential in hand but will receive it by fall 2013, you need to get an appeasement letter from either the Credential Office or your supervisor.
+- If you do not yet have your credential in hand but will receive it by Fall, you need to get an appeasement letter from either the Credential Office or your supervisor.
 The appeasement letter must be signed and typed on SJSU letterhead, must include the anticipated date that you will be recommended for the credential, and must indicate type of credential, level, authorization and/or subject(s).
 (Example: Preliminary Single Subject in History)

 Before the fair:

-- REGISTER EARLY!!
-It is recommended that you pre-register.
+- It is recommended that you pre-register.
 Candidates who pre-register will enter the fair two hours before non-registered candidates!
 You will need to submit an application in addition to your credential or appeasement letter.
 The majority of districts within Santa Clara County will be attending this event.
 Identify top districts of interest and contact them ahead of time (2-4 weeks before the fair) to see if they will be in attendance.

 - Find out how the district handles the application/hiring process and which materials they require and use this as a guideline for additional materials to provide to district recruiters at the fair.